Chakaia Booker

-Chakaia Booker (born 1953 in Newark, New Jersey) is an American sculptor known for creating monumental, abstract works for both the gallery and outdoor public spaces.
+Chakaia Booker (born 1953) is an American sculptor known for creating monumental, abstract works for both the gallery and outdoor public spaces.
 Booker’s works are contained in more than 40 public collections and have been exhibited across the United States, Europe, Africa, and Asia.
 Booker was included in the 2000 Whitney Biennial, received a Guggenheim Fellowship in 2005, and an American Academy of Arts and Letters Award for Art in 2001.
 Booker has lived and worked in New York City’s East Village since the early 1980s and maintains a production studio in Allentown, Pennsylvania.

 Booker is best known for her innovative and signature use of recycled rubber tires, her primary sculptural material.
 Rubber has provided Booker with the ability to work in a modular format at a monumental scale while maintaining a fluid movement and gestural feel.
 Throughout her career, Booker has consistently used stainless steel and fabric to create sculptural works in addition to rubber tires.

 In 2009, Booker began an in depth exploration of printmaking creating a significant body of graphic works, largely focused on the process of chine collé.
 Booker’s approach to printmaking processes is reminiscent of her modular working methods in sculpture.
-Printmaking has become a regular part of Booker’s artistic output, and as with her use of rubber, Booker has invented unique ways of manipulating materials and process.
+Printmaking has become a regular part of Booker’s artistic output, and as with her use of rubber, Booker has invented unique ways of manipulating materials and processes.

 Early life and education

-Chakaia Booker was born in 1953 in Newark, New Jersey and raised in neighboring East Orange, New Jersey.
+Booker was born in 1953 in Newark, New Jersey and raised in neighboring East Orange, New Jersey.
 She learned to sew from her grandmother, aunt, and sister.
 Fixing, repairing, and manipulating materials early in life was foundational to Booker’s later approach to wearable art, ceramics, and sculpture, specifically with the use of pattern, repetition, and modular construction.

 Booker received a BA in sociology from Rutgers University in 1976 and an MFA from the City College of New York in 1993.
-She has studied African dance, ceramics, weaving, basketry, and t'ai chi, all of which have influenced her art.
+She has studied African dance, ceramics, weaving, basketry, and tai chi, all of which have influenced her art.

 She has lived and worked in New York City’s East Village since the early 1980s.
 In the 1990s, she began working with discarded construction materials and rubber tires, which evolved into her artistic style.
 She maintains a production studio in Allentown, Pennsylvania for fabrication of large-scale and public works.
 Booker has served on the boards of the International Sculpture Center and Socrates Sculpture Park.